Flight Radiation Calculator

 To have a rough idea of the radiation doses, let's have a look at the examples:

-- 0.1 μSv: banana equivalent dose, an illustrative unit of radiation dose representing the measure of radiation from a typical banana (they contain naturally occurring radioactive isotopes e.g. potassium-40)
+0.1 μSv: banana equivalent dose, an illustrative unit of radiation dose representing the measure of radiation from a typical banana (they contain naturally occurring radioactive isotopes which undergo decay, e.g., potassium-40 – see the radioactive decay calculator).

-- 3 μSv: average radiation for 1 hour of flight, that's the value we use in this flight radiation calculator
+3 μSv: average radiation for 1 hour of flight (this is the value we use in this flight radiation calculator).

 So, to calculate quickly – eating three bananas will expose you to similar radiation as security screening.